 End Of The Beach Season

-We thank everyone who paid us a visit during summer 2018 and look forward to seeing you in the FEZ pool from 8th September.
+We thank everyone who paid us a visit during summer 2018 and look forward to seeing you in the FEZ pool.

 The FEZ Pool Team

 Rainwater Harvesting from the FEZ Roof